 For a better ancestral fit, we can look to the progenitors of the Carea Leonés, a smaller, energetic sheepdog from the León region of northwestern Spain, which herded the Churras sheep alongside the Spanish Mastiffs that guarded them.
 Careas have merle coats that can be of medium length, and can have blue eyes.
 Though there is no evidence that Careas-like dogs were brought to the Americas with the Conquistadors, their similarity to the Aussie is nonetheless intriguing.

 Regardless of their provenance, as the centuries slogged on, these Spanish-derived herders procreated apace, creating a kind of generic sheepdog that populated New Mexico, California, and beyond.

-In the mid-1800s, this sleepy evolution was jostled by boom times: The California Gold Rush created a soaring demand for sheep to feed the torrent of newly arrived miners; the aftermath of the Civil War exacerbated the need for a steady national supply of mutton and wool.
+In the mid-1800s, this sleepy evolution was jostled by boom times—The California Gold Rush created a soaring demand for sheep to feed the torrent of newly arrived miners.
+The aftermath of the Civil War also exacerbated the need for a steady national supply of mutton and wool.
 The American West again found itself in need of an infusion of sheep – along with more dogs to herd them.

 Little Blue Dogs — Not From Australia?

 Farmers in the Midwest and East sent their flocks west, accompanied by the British-derived sheepdogs that had been tending them for generations.
 Many of these dogs originated from working Collies, which oftentimes were merle, as well as tricolor, and black or tan with white – typical Australian Shepherd colors and patterns.

 These English Shepherds, as they were called, also occasionally produced dogs with half-tails, or no tails at all.